 I’ve already offered one Crucifixion joke, and you can find more online.
 The devout may wish to look away now.

 Musos often tell this one, a true story about a performance of the Matthew Passion in Bristol, and an extreme instance of corpsing.
-I’ll refrain from naming the performers, though I do rather feel they deserve to be immortalized rather than crucified (not a choice vouchsafed to Our Lord).
+I’ll refrain from naming the performers, though I do rather feel they deserve to be immortalised rather than crucified (not a choice vouchsafed to Our Lord).

 As the Jesus du jour (fortunately this was a scratch gig) wailed an anguished cry to his Father: